-Manchester born flute, whistle and pipe player Michael McGoldrick (b.
-1971) is a musician who learned his trade at traditional Irish music sessions, Comhaltas Ceoltóirí Éireann meetings and Fleadhanna Ceoil competitions.
+Manchester born flute, whistle and pipe player Michael McGoldrick is a musician who learned his trade at traditional Irish music sessions, Comhaltas Ceoltóirí Éireann meetings and Fleadhanna Ceoil competitions.
 He is also a musician who, in his late twenties, had already co-founded, toured with or been a member of several high profile and progressive Celtic trad/fusion bands such as Flook, Lúnasa, Capercaillie and Afro Celt Sound System.
-A keen composer influenced by the vibrant and multicultural Mancunian music scene, Michael McGoldrick has released six albums to date under his own name.
+A keen composer influenced by the vibrant and multicultural Mancunian music scene, he has released six albums to date under his own name.

 On the back of Morning Rory (1996), his first solo album on the traditional Irish flute, Michael McGoldrick released the aptly titled Fused in 2000, a ground-breaking and superbly arranged blend of traditional, trance, jazz and Indian music under the musical direction of arranger and composer Donald Shaw.